 Many patients can learn to deal with stress through cognitive behavioral therapy (CBT).
 CBT is, according to many, the most potent, effective means of treatment available.

 To sum up CBT, it differs from regular therapy by concentrating on your wrong thoughts, not your feelings, like conventional treatment.
 The theory is simple.
 Change your ideas, and your feelings improve.

 Keep thinking in a wrong, self-destructive manner, and your feelings will not improve.
 CBT does not “put the cart in front of the horse.”
 Instead, it gets right to the root of your problems.

 Others benefit from physical activities that relieve stress such as exercise, Chi Kung, Tai Chi, or yoga.

 Because the body and mind both respond to physiological stress response, taking steps to relax the body can relax the mind.

 The reverse is also true, which is why meditation and CBT can also relieve symptoms of physical stress.

 Finally, don't neglect supplements that have been shown to reduce stress.
-L-Theanine, melatonin, magnesium, phosphatidylserine, B-vitamins and gamma-aminobutyric acid (GABA) are all recommended, as well as tea.
+L-Theanine, melatonin, magnesium, phosphatidylserine, B-vitamins, and gamma-aminobutyric acid (GABA) are all recommended, as well as tea.

 Hormone Imbalance also both contributes to stress and is a side effect of Adrenal Fatigue and Exhaustive Stress (which, in many ways, are one and the same).
-Excess physical and psychological stress causes the body to favor hormones which benefit the individual immediately, while limiting the body’s ability to produce hormones associated with homeostasis and balance, such as Growth Hormone and Testosterone.
+Excess physical and psychological stress causes the body to favor hormones that benefit the individual immediately, while limiting the body’s ability to produce hormones associated with homeostasis and balance, such as Growth Hormone and Testosterone.